From the Vaccination Re-Education Discussion Forum Facebook Group!

 • Hepatitis B Vaccine Linked to Onset of Diabetes (7)

-• Hep B thins the blood and can likely cause bleeding for a newborn.
+• Hep B thins the blood and can likely cause bleeding in a newborn.
 (8)

 “You should not receive this vaccine if you are on a blood thinner.” *enter Vitamin K, which is a blood thinner* see the crime?